Hygrophila polysperma: Cultivation and uses

 Indian waterweed first appeared in the aquarium trade in 1945 under the name "oriental ludwigia".
 It is easy to grow and as such a very popular plant for the tropical aquarium.
 It will grow even faster in good light, a nutrient rich water / substrate and it benefits from additional CO2.
 May need to be pruned regularly.
 Propagated from cuttings.
 An isolated leaf will often root itself.

 Hygrophila polysperma is readily available in the aquarium trade thanks to its ease of growth and reproduction.
 It will accept most water parameters.
 When used in aquascaping it is often placed towards the back of the aquarium, as a large group of stems.
 Some people prefer not to introduce Hygrophila polysperma into their tanks as it can rapidly grow out of control, taking light and nutrients away from more other plants.
 The leaves turn a shade of pink or orange as they grow closer to the light source.
 Many people find that this plant produces too many new shoots and eventually becomes a nuisance.
 It is a good plant for quickly filling a planted aquarium, using its new shoots to propagate new plants in a matter of days.

-In India, its seeds are said to be used as a medication.